School of Rock (company): Franchising

-The CNN Money website featured School of Rock as one of their Five Hot Franchises on 12 February 2013, stating that there are "more than 10,000 kids enrolled in 105 locations in 31 states, as well as Mexico."
-A January 2014 profile of CEO Dzana Homan in Entrepreneur magazine increased that number to "more than 145 School of Rock franchises in eight countries".
+A review by Entrepreneur magazine ranked School of Rock #118 of their 2025 Top 500 Franchise Opportunities, up from #211 in 2013.
+Additionally, the CNN Money website featured School of Rock as one of their Five Hot Franchises on 12 February 2013.

-The company has plans to grow to more than 180 locations worldwide by the end of 2015.
+The company has grown to more than 400 locations worldwide.

-25 of the locations were owned by the company as of 16 December 2012, the rest by franchisees.
-Purchasing a franchise requires an initial investment of $137,350 to $304,100 according to a review by Entrepreneur magazine that ranked it #211 of their 2013 Top 500 Franchise Opportunities, up from #289 in 2012, and #318 in 2011.
-This estimate includes a renewable ten-year franchise fee of $49,500.
-The franchisee also pays an 8% annual royalty fee, and is required to have a net worth of $300,000, and $100,000 cash available.
-Each location will require from 14 to 21 employees.
+As of April 2025, purchasing a franchise requires, on average, an initial investment of $425,250 to $704,800.
+This estimate includes a renewable ten-year franchise fee of $59,900.
+The franchisee also pays an 8% annual royalty fee and is required to have a net worth of $350,000, and $150,000 cash available.
 The majority of the employees are music teachers who are also working musicians.

-The franchisee receives training in running the business, IT support including a website, assistance with real estate selection and designing the franchise location, grand opening and on-going marketing support, discounts on music equipment and a protected territory.
+The franchisee receives training in running the business, IT support (including a website), assistance with real estate selection and designing the franchise location, grand opening and on-going marketing support, discounts on music equipment and a protected territory.
 The IT support includes access to a customized task management and internal social productivity site.

-The majority of the schools are in dedicated locations, although in January 2013, the company announced that they intend to expand their program to co-locate with music retailers, who are having difficulty competing with online retailers and frequently have surplus floor space.
-The Charlotte, North Carolina, location was the model, being co-located in a Sam Ash Music store but has since moved to a new location.